reef412/my-first-repo/README.md

 ## Running

-This project requires Python 3 and the requests package
+This project requires Python 3 and the requests package.
+**Change**

 'pythong3 find_meteors.py'